appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 ---
-description: Follow the steps to upgrade the Appsmith community Kubernetes installation to a Business Edition.
+description: Follow the guide to upgrade the Appsmith Community Edition installation on Kubernetes to Business Edition.
 ---

 # Kubernetes